-While the 6-year projection is based on the improved network recommendations, an additional comparison with the enhanced and aspirational networks is included in Table 8.
-It shows the anticipated impacts of each network alternative on WCTA's current financial projections.
-All values are based on estimated increases in the level of service offered to WCTA customers, typically represented as vehicle revenue hours, from the existing system to each proposed network.
+Table 7 shows the anticipated impacts of each network alternative on WCTA's current financial projections.
+All values are based on estimated increases in the level of service offered in WCTA customers, typically represented as vehicle revenue hours, from the existing system to each proposed network.
 Items that are presented as ranges may be scaled to suit WCTA's needs as the network is implemented.
 Enhanced and aspirational projects are also represented as change from existing, not the previous level of implementation.
-Funding for enhanced and aspirational networks has not been identified, but they provide WCTA a guide for future enhancements if additional funding is available in the future.